Last Reviewed for Accuracy by Ryan Fee on May 1, 2026.

 By integrating Terraform and Ansible, organizations can automate the entire service lifecycle:

-Successfully combining Terraform and Ansible requires a well-defined integration strategy.
-Several patterns have emerged, each with advantages and typical use cases.
+To combine Terraform and Ansible well, you need a clear plan for how they connect.
+A few patterns have emerged, each with its own advantages and typical use cases.

 How it works: The local-exec provisioner runs a command locally on the machine executing Terraform.
 It can invoke an Ansible playbook targeting newly created resources, passing IP addresses or other identifiers from Terraform to Ansible.